bobcat0701/extremely-simplified-scratch/README.md

 # extremely simpliefied scratch
-a overly simplified version of scratch without graphics to run on slower computers work in progress
+a overly simplified version of scratch without graphics to run on slower computers this is very much a work in progress and is nowhere near complete